-The Government Accountability Office's Standards for Internal Control in the Federal Government (Green Book) (§ 15.02 and § 15.03) endorses an entity's management having open communication with, and obtaining quality information from, external parties using established reporting lines to help achieve management's objectives and address related risks.
+The Government Accountability Office's Standards for Internal Control in the Federal Government (Green Book) (§15.02 and §15.03) endorses an entity's management having open communication with, and obtaining quality information from, external parties using established reporting lines to help achieve management's objectives and address related risks.
 A good system of internal control would include these protocols within the written IGA.

-Tollway and ISP officials indicated each group believed, prior to this audit, that the lines of communication were adequate.
+Tollway officials indicated they believed the lines of communication were adequate.